lennartschoch/lennartschoch/README.md

 🚗 I am currently working at Volkswagen Digital Solutions in Lisbon, Portugal

-🔨 I do have experience in working in various programming languages, including Kotlin, Go, and Dart.
+🔨 I do have experience in working with various programming languages, especially Kotlin, Go, and Dart.

 🐳 Also, I know my way around Docker, AWS (e.g. ECS, Lambda) CI/CD and most XP practices.

-📚 I am currently mainly improving my JavaScript and TypeScript skills, but I am always keen to learn new things.
+📚 At the moment, I am mainly improving my JavaScript and TypeScript skills, but I am always keen to learn new things.

+🏝 Most repos on here are fairly outdated and created when I was in university, so don't expect anything crazy.

+🤓 I would be super interested to start contributing to open source software more in the future!

 🤙 Feel free to hit me up!
 <!--